jellyfisheart/jellyfisheart/README.md

-I'm medicated.
-Nothing is serious to me.
-If you have an issue tell me flat out, get help, or get a job, or both!❣️
+I'm 20 and medicated.
+I take nothing seriously.
+If you have an issue either tell me or get a life, a job, a hobby or all of the above 💘

  I don't fully block people until I feel I have to.
 I will typically keep my distance or hide you for a few hours/days